co1umbine/D4UDocument/DynamixelForUnity EN.md

 `

 - Description
-Write signed data to multiple motors simultaneously using GroupSyncWrite, see Description of SyncSetDataGroupMultiModels.
+Write signed data to multiple motors simultaneously using GroupSyncWrite method, see Description of SyncSetDataGroupMultiModels.

 :::info
 The ID and model number must be retained by the SetUp or SetIDsForUse method to be used.